Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Application to Conjoint Experiments

 \citeauthor{immigration} suggest that respondents do not differentiate between immigrants from \textit{Mexico} and those from \textit{Europe} based on the results of their main analysis (see Figure~\ref{fig:immigration_prior_results}, which replicates this analysis).
 However, they also conduct a subgroup analysis and find that ``country of origin'' has statistically significant interaction(s) with the respondent's ethnocentrism through a subgroup analysis \citep[see also][for related findings]{immigration_debate}.
-Thus, we now repeat the same analysis as above except that we include this ethnocentrism variable as an additional respondent characteristic in $V$.
+Thus, we now repeat the same analysis as above except that we include this ethnocentrism variable as an additional respondent characteristic in $\bV$.
 Note that unlike the original analysis, we do not dichotomize this variable and use the original continuous scale.
 Since ethnocentrism is only measured for white and black respondents, the number of total respondents is reduced to $n = 1,135$.
-Despite this reduction in sample size, the inclusion of the ethnocentrism variable produces the $p$-value of 0.0065, which is much smaller than the $p$-value of the analysis without this variable.
+Despite this reduction in sample size, the inclusion of the ethnocentrism variable produces the $p$-value of 0.019, which is smaller than the $p$-value of the analysis without this variable.
 As expected, the largest interaction in the observed test statistic involves the ethnocentrism variable.
-All together, out analysis provides strong evidence that respondents differentiate immigrants from \textit{Mexico} and \textit{Europe}.
+All together, our analysis provides evidence that respondents differentiate immigrants from \textit{Mexico} and \textit{Europe}.

-Lastly, we use the CRT to test three regularity assumptions that are commonly made in conjoint analysis: no profile order effect, no carryover effect, and no fatigue effect.
+Lastly, we use the CRT to test the the three commonly made regularity assumptions of conjoint analysis: no profile order effect, no carryover effect, and no fatigue effect.
 The last three columns in Table~\ref{tab:mainresults} present the $p$-values from the various tests described in Section~\ref{subsection:extensions}.
 We find no evidence that these assumptions are violated in the immigration conjoint experiment (the first row).
-In particular, the fact that we do not detect profile order effects implies that imposing the symmetry constraint as done in Equation~\eqref{eq:constraints} likely improves power.
+In particular, the fact that we do not detect profile order effects suggests that imposing the symmetry constraint as done in Equation~\eqref{eq:constraints} likely improves power.